REGIONAL ROUNDUP

 Episode 89

 On “Regional Roundup” for the week of February 3, we heard about the potential for geothermal energy in the Rocky Mountain West.
-A sociologist who studies gangs dispeled the myths around immigration and gang violence.
+A sociologist who studies gangs dispelled the myths around immigration and gang violence.
 And we heard from some young mushers at a recent dog sled tournament.